-E & J Gallo Winery (E&J) is a world-renowned winery and distributor of world-class wines.
-A number of their brands are within the premium and super premium category such as Edna Valley, McMurray and Prophecy and, whilst it already has a strong presence and community of brand advocates, E&J also wished to build on this success within the highly competitive UK marketplace.
+Our client is a world-renowned winery and distributor of world-class wines E&J Gallo.
+A number of their brands are within the premium and super premium category, and whilst they already have a strong presence and community of brand advocates, they also wished to build on this success within the highly competitive UK marketplace.

-The challenge was to understand the profile of its end consumers and shoppers in order to plan route to market coverage and marketing execution in order to meet ambitious growth targets.
+The challenge was to understand the profile of the end consumers and shoppers in order to plan route to market coverage and marketing execution in order to meet ambitious growth targets.

 Analysis of brand consumer demographics, wine trends, attitudes and buying behaviours fed into the creation of Super Premium and Premium wine consumer personas.